nielsvm/acquia_purge/PROJECTPAGE.md

 and should be finished within minutes, get started with the [installation instructions](http://cgit.drupalcode.org/acquia_purge/plain/INSTALL.md).

-###### Drupal 8 testing program!
+###### Drupal 8
-The Drupal 8 version is currently **being tested** by a select group of Acquia Clients, so that we learn what it does to hardware requirements and find potential bugs and quirks.
-Everyone with a production environment is **more than welcome** to join our program, just file a support ticket or ask your Acquia representative!

-We're currently in **private beta**, which means you can't just download and enable the module just yet...
-Once we're through this phase, the **public beta** will follow, leading up to release candidates and a stable version for all.
+The Drupal 8 version has had 17 weeks of thorough testing in a series of private alpha and beta releases.
+As of now, the module is still officially marked as beta but considered to be stable quality and **now open for everyone to test**.
+If it still unexpectedly gives you bugs or quirks you didn't expect, reach out to us in the issue queue or through your Acquia workflow page.

 ###### Drupal 7
 Owners of Drupal 7 sites are advised to schedule _at least one day_ of testing